 University of Washington - Seattle Campus is among your top options if you want to study Geological & Earth Sciences.
 University of Washington - Seattle Campus Geological & Earth Sciences students make 4.8% more than the average Geology student.
 The setting in a significant city is tremendous for young people trying to find adequate prospects for social networking, experience, and life.

 Washington State University is a great option for students pursuing a Geological & Earth Sciences degree.
-After graduation, Geology students typically earn an average of $45,415 in the first five years of their career.
+Washington State University Geological & Earth Sciences students earn 3.5% more than the average Geology grad.
 Pullman, Washington allows a whimsical small-town setting for students to study in.

 The University of Texas at Austin is among your best bets if you're planning on studying Geological & Earth Sciences.
 Geology majors from The University of Texas at Austin receive an earnings boost of about 27.0% above the typical income of Geology graduates.
 The University of Texas at Austin is among the largest schools in Texas.